onap/archived-cli/docs/cmd_help.rst

 Results::

- name     Onap service name and is of type STRING. version  Onap service version and is of type STRING. url      Onap service base url and is of type URL. status   Onap service status and is of type DIGIT. nodes    Onap service running nodes and is of type JSON.
+ name         Onap service name and is of type STRING. version      Onap service version and is of type STRING. url          Onap service base url and is of type URL. status       Onap service status and is of type DIGIT. nodes        Onap service running nodes and is of type JSON. enable-ssl   Onap service is enabled with https or not and is
+              of type STRING.
+ path         Onap service path and is of type STRING.

 Error::